 However, I do expect success.
 It will just take some creativity and resourcefulness but we will be able to make a difference like so many times before.
 KIRF C0-founder Mark Kirwin has been through rough aid situations in primitive conditions before in areas such as in rural Bihar (India), Cambodia, and indigenous villages in crises mode after being leveled by the earthquake in Peru.
 The key to success is understanding the culture and the people through local contacts.
 Mark will be accompanied by two KIRF volunteers: both experienced in traveling in primitive conditions in impoverished areas.
 One of the volunteers has worked in Haiti before.
 If we could get aid into Burma after Typhoon Nargis, we can certainly get aid into Haiti.

 Donate to KIRF’s Stage II disaster relief for Haiti>

 (Donations earmarked for Haiti in the next few weeks will go to helping survivors of the earthquake in Haiti.)

-Stage II relief is disaster relief that occurs generally after the elemental needs for immediate survival such as water, medical aid, food and safety are met.
+Stage II relief, is disaster relief that occurs generally after the elemental needs for immediate survival such as water, medical aid, food, and safety are met.
 Our stage II relief projects are focused on social, economic and environmental sustainability.
 We help people regain their financial self-sufficiency and quality of life.
-Our aid endeavors to be also environmentally sustainable.
+We also would like our aid endeavors to be environmentally sustainable.
 When coordinating disaster relief in an afflicted area we find local community leaders or humanitarian institutions (schools, medical clinics, churches) and work with them to deliver in-kind aid and aid solutions that are culturally appropriate and go to those most in need.